stackitcloud/terraform-provider-stackit/README.md

 2. Save the content of the service account key by copying it and saving it in a JSON file.

-    The expected format of the service account key is a **json** with the following structure:
+    The expected format of the service account key is a **JSON** with the following structure:

 ```json
 {